The Global Multidimensional Poverty

-An international peer network for policy makers engaged in implementing multidimensional poverty measures
+An international peer network for policymakers engaged in exploring or implementing multidimensional poverty measures

 Providing peer-to-peer technical and policy support, and mutual input into design and institutional arrangements